Iran–Qatar relations: 2016 attack on the Saudi diplomatic missions in Iran

-Qatar condemned the attack and decided to recall its ambassador from Tehran, while the Qatari Foreign Affairs Ministry issued a protest statement to the Iranian embassy in Doha, saying that the attack constitutes a violation of the international charters and norms that emphasize the protection of diplomatic missions and their staff.
+In January 2016, Iranian protestors sacked the Saudi embassy in Tehran and its foreign consulate in Mashhad.
+Qatar condemned the attack and decided to recall its ambassador from Tehran, while the Qatari Foreign Affairs Ministry issued a protest statement to the Iranian embassy in Doha, claiming that the attack constitutes a violation of the international charters and norms that emphasize the protection of diplomatic missions and their staff.
 It was the last country to back Saudi Arabia by recalling its ambassador.